 Rehabilitation is important to get the most out of your shoulder after the operation.
 The first stage is to let your shoulder heal, by resting it in the sling.
 Meanwhile, you can move your wrist and hand to make sure that they do not get stiff or swollen.
-When you remove your sling for washing and dressing, you can also bend and straighten your elbow.
 These are the only exercises you should do in the first 4 weeks whilst in your sling.